praeclarum/ImmutableUI/README.md

 ### Thread Safety

 UI Model objects can be used on multiple threads simulataneously since there's no risk of corrupting state.
+This means they can be shared between the UI thread and background workers without the need for synchronization.

 ### Sharing